ros2/ros2_documentation/source/How-To-Guides/Visualizing-ROS-2-Data-With-Foxglove.rst

 Installation
 ------------

-To use Foxglove, you will need to `create an account <https://app.foxglove.dev/signup>`__.
+To use Foxglove, you'll need to `create an account <https://app.foxglove.dev/signup>`__.
 It's free and all you need is a valid email address.

 Once you've created an account, you can use Foxglove on the web by opening Google Chrome and navigating to `app.foxglove.dev <https://app.foxglove.dev>`__.